JuPfu/chelona/Readme.md

 Second Example
 ==============

-A simple turtle file taken from the W3C :
+The next turtle file is listed as example 15 in the W3C RDF 1.1 Turtle Definition document at http://www.w3.org/TR/turtle :

 .. code:: Turtle